aahmedqau/EventDetectionX/README.md

 3. We follow the execution flow as written in the Python script
 4. Ensure CSV files (train.csv, valid.csv, test.csv) follow the exact column format.
 5. The retrieval system requires either a corpus.csv or will fall back to using training tweets
-6. Each tweet gets augmented with top-k retrieved contexts before training
+6. Each event instance gets augmented with top-k retrieved contexts before training

+For baseline comparison you can run Python scripts: Comparison with baselines using FA Cup Dataset.py,  Comparison with baselines using US Election Dataset.py